aptos-labs/aptos-core/developer-docs-site/docs/nodes/local-testnet/using-cli-to-run-a-local-testnet.md

 ### Where can I get more information about the run-local-testnet command?

 More CLI help can be found by running the command:

 ```bash
 aptos node run-local-testnet --help
 ```

-It will provide information about each of the flags for the command.
+which will provide information about each of the flags for the command.